strimzi-incubator/strimzi-kafka-console/README.md

     export STRIMZI_CLUSTER=<my-cluster-name>

+Finally move to the `kafka` folder.

+    cd kafka

 ## Deploy Strimzi Cluster Operator

 In order to install the Cluster Operator, the logged user needs to have **admin rights** on the OpenShift cluster due to the CRDs (Custom Resource Definitions) which is installed.